MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 By default, component output is stored in the `{default_datastore}` you set for the pipeline, `azureml://datastores/${{default_datastore}}/paths/${{name}}/${{output_name}}`.
 If not set, the default is the workspace blob storage.

-The job `{name}` is resolved at job execution time, and `{output_name}` is the name you defined in the component YAML.
-You can customize where to store the output by defining the path of an output.
+Job `{name}` is resolved at job execution time, and `{output_name}` is the name you defined in the component YAML.
+You can customize where to store the output by defining an output path.

 # [Azure CLI](#tab/cli)

-The *pipeline.yml* file defines a pipeline that has three pipeline level outputs.
+The [pipeline.yml](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/pipelines-with-components/basics/1b_e2e_registered_components/pipeline.yml) file at [train-score-eval pipeline with registered components example](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/basics/1b_e2e_registered_components) defines a pipeline that has three pipeline level outputs.
 You can use the following command to set custom output paths for the `pipeline_job_trained_model` output.

 ```azurecli
 # define the custom output path using datastore uri